nasser/teaching/2018/large-systems/week-8/homework.md

 3. To allow the *local user* to choose a color for their paint
 4. To display the *remote user's* painting using their color on the canvas in real time

 You may work in groups if you like, and you may use whatever platform you want as long as it can communicate over OSC and fulfill the above list.
-I will be giving examples in node and Electron.
+I will be providing examples in node and Electron.

 I recommend the following approach: